 - I backup my files regularly to another place (can be another computer or a data archive service).

 I don’t think you should rely on file sharing services alone, but they really could save you should you get hit with ransomware.
 I strongly encourage to also backup your files to another place.
 There are plenty of good cloud-based services now and prices for using them continue to become more competitive.
 PC Magazine has a good review on Online Backup Services from May of 2015.
-That would be a great place to start to understand what is available.
+That would be a great place to start to understand what is available or you can call us.